jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

     b)  BSL
     c)  GPL
     d)  AGPL
-1. What is the name of the joint foundation created by Oracle, SuSE, and Rocky Linux
+1. Select the two Non-profit (501c3) foundations listed in the chapter
-    a)  Linux Foundation
+    a)  Linux Foundation and ETA foudnation
-    b)  OpenTF
+    b)  Hashicorp and Redhat
-    c)  OpenELA
+    c)  Free Software Foundation and Software Freedom Conservancy
-    d)  RHEL
+    d)  GNU and and Software Freedom Conservancy

 ### Podcast Questions